psf/requests/docs/dev/contributing.rst

 .. _Ian Cordasco: http://www.coglib.com/~icordasc/
 .. _Cory Benfield: https://lukasa.co.uk/about

-If you have non-technical feedback, philisophical ponderings, crazy ideas, or other general thoughts about Requests or its position within the Python ecosystem, the BDFL, `Kenneth Reitz`_, would love to hear from you.
+If you have non-technical feedback, philosophical ponderings, crazy ideas, or other general thoughts about Requests or its position within the Python ecosystem, the BDFL, `Kenneth Reitz`_, would love to hear from you.